Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Required a Dungeon parameter for -all- traps so that all sprite creation and flag setting is done when the object is created.
 - Moved the code for generating npcs, monsters, etc. into their own functions.
 - Eliminated the dungeon parameter from all Traps since Traps are given the Dungeon pointer when constructed.
 As such, all trapAction functions and the like have had their Dungeon parameters removed as well.
+- Reclassified Passives as Objects instead of Drops